s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 - Integrate the EEG data with non-EEG data (e.g., behavioral, stimulus) for the complete dataset
 - Datalad integration for version control for the integrated dataset
 - Upload the dataset to Dataverse
-- Provide a command-line interface for cloning, configuring, and running the conversion processs
+- Provide a command-line interface for cloning, configuring, and running the conversion process

 ### Key Features